The projective Fra\"{\i}ss\'{e} limit of the family of all connected finite graphs with confluent epimorphisms: Non-homogeneity

+We let $h(T^j_i)=D^{j'}_i$, where $j'=j$ mod $ W_f$, be monotone, different end-vertices are mapped to different end vertices, and adjacent vertices from different $T^j_i$ are mapped to adjacent vertices in different $D^{j'}_i$. \end{proof}

-\begin{lemma} Let $\{C_n, g_n\}$ be an inverse sequence of cycles with confluent epimorphisms which satisfies $(\ddagger)$ and for every $k, N$ there is $l>k$ such that the winding number of $g^l_k$ is divisible by $N$.
-Then $\{C_n, g_n\}$ is a Fra\"{\i}ss\'e sequence for the class $\mathcal{C}$. \end{lemma}
+\begin{lemma} Let $\{C_n, g_n\}$ be an inverse sequence of cycles with confluent epimorphisms such that for all $n$ and $x\in C_n$, every component of $g_{n+1}^{-1}(x)$ has at least two vertices.
+Moreover, we assume that for every $k, N$ there is $l>k$ such that the winding number of $g^l_k$ is divisible by $N$.
+Then $\{C_n, g_n\}$ is a Fra\"{\i}ss\'e sequence for the family $\mathcal{C}$. \end{lemma}

 \begin{proof} We check the condition in the statement of Proposition \ref{B-CThm}.
 Let $f\colon T\to C_m$, where $T$ is a cycle, be a confluent epimorphism.
-Let $W_f$ be the winding number for $f$ and let $N$ be the maximum cardinality of the components of $f^{-1}(x)$, $x\in C_m$.
+Let $W_f$ be the winding number of $f$ and let $N$ be the maximum cardinality of the components of $f^{-1}(x)$, $x\in C_m$.
 By hypothesis, we can find an $n$ such that $W_f$ divides the winding number of $g^n_m$ and for every $x\in C_m$ the minimum cardinality of the components of $(g_m^n)^{-1}(x)$ is at least $N$.
-Then similarly as in Lemma \ref{fundcycles} we can find a confluent epimorphism $h\colon C_n\to T$ such that $fh=g^n_m$.
+Then by Lemma \ref{cycle confl2} we can find a confluent epimorphism $h\colon C_n\to T$ such that $fh=g^n_m$.

 \end{proof}